circular-o/circular/docs/frameworks/vue.md

 });
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using %LIBRARY_NAME% components in your app!

 ## Usage